-VERSION AUTHOR PURPOSE DATE 1.0 SP Compliance Division Final approved version following annual review and update of content.
+Version Author Purpose Date 1.0 SP Compliance Division Final approved version following annual review and update of content.
 July 2019 2.0 SP Compliance Division Implementation of document management principles, and annual review and update of content.
 October 2020 2.1 SP Compliance Division Updated contact details for reporting a concern.
-August 2021 3.0 SP Compliance Division Annual review and update of content following external benchmarking and best practice exercise.
-February 2022
+August 2021 3.0 SP Compliance Division Annual review and update of content following external benchmarking and best practice exercise February 2022 3.1 SP Compliance Division Annual review and update of content, alignment to new brand June 2023 4.0 SP Compliance Division Final approved version.
+July 2023

-At ScottishPower (the "Company") we take a zero-tolerance approach to bribery and corruption and we are committed to the highest standards of ethical conduct and integrity in all our business activities.
-These principles are established in the Iberdrola Group Code of Ethics and the Iberdrola Anti-Corruption and Anti-Fraud Policy.
+At ScottishPower (the "Company") we take a zero-tolerance approach to bribery and corruption, and we are committed to the highest standards of ethical conduct and integrity in all our business activities, in line with the Iberdrola Group Code of Ethics and the Iberdrola Anti-Corruption and Anti-Fraud Policy.

-The ScottishPower Anti-Bribery and Corruption Policy (the "Policy") sets out those principles, explains how they are applied within the Company, and encourages and provides guidance for reporting of any suspected breaches.
+The ScottishPower Anti-Bribery and Corruption Policy (the "Policy") sets out the principles for compliance with that approach, explains how they are applied within the Company, and encourages and provides guidance for reporting of any suspected breaches.